MicrosoftDocs/power-automate-docs/flow-docs/introduction-to-button-flows.md

 11. You should see this success message within a few moments:
     ![Overview image](./media/introduction-to-button-flows/create-button-11.png)

 Congratulations, you've created a button flow!
 You can now run this button flow anytime, anyplace, from the **Buttons** tab in the Flow app.
 Simply press the "button" and it will run!
-The Microsoft Flow mobile app is available for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
+The Power Automate mobile app is available for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).

 ### From your mobile device
 **Note**: While this walk-through displays screens from an Android device, the screens and experience on an iOS device are similar.